-Pag је
+Pa age

-MATTERS TO BE CONSIDERED AT THE ANNUAL MEETING .
-1
+MATTERS T TO BE CONSIDERED AT THE ANNUAL MEETING

-AGENDA ITEM NO. ONE: ELECTION OF DIRECTORS .
-1
+AGENDA ITEM NO. ONE: ELECTION OF DIRECTORS

-The Board of Directors .
-1
+The Board of Directors

-Nominees for Director 2
+Nominees for Director

-Directors Continuing in Office .
-3
+Directors Continuing in Office

-Meetings and Committees of the Board 6
+Meetings and Committees of the Board

-Other Relationships and Transactions 7
+Other Relationships and Transactions

-Remuneration of Directors 7
+Remuneration of Directors

-Director Term Limitation and Retirement Policy 8
+Director Term Limitation and Retirement Policy .
+9

 AGENDA ITEM NO. TWO: RATIFICATION OF APPOINTMENT OF

-INDEPENDENT ACCOUNTANTS 8
+INDEPENDENT ACCOUNTANTS 10

 AGENDA ITEM NO. THREE: AMENDMENT TO RESTATED

 CERTIFICATE OF INCORPORATION TO INCREASE AUTHORIZED

-SHARES 8
+SHARES 11

 AGENDA ITEM NO. FOUR: APPROVAL OF 1997 AMENDMENTS TO

-THE 1990 LONG-TERM INCENTIVE PLAN .
-0
+THE 1990 LONG-TERM INCENTIVE PLAN 13

 AGENDA ITEM NO. FIVE: APPROVAL OF INTERNAL REVENUE

 CODE SECTION 162(m) AMENDMENTS TO THE 1990 LONG-TERM

-INCENTIVE PLAN .2
+INCENTIVE PLAN 17

 AGENDA ITEM NO. SIX: APPROVAL OF INTERNAL REVENUE CODE

-SECTION 162 (m) ANNUAL INCENTIVE PLAN TERMS
+SECTION 162(m) ANNUAL INCENTIVE PLAN TERMS

 OTHER MATTERS

-ADDITION VAL INFORMATION FOR SHAREHOLDERS
+ADDITION AL INFORMATION FOR SHAREHOLDERS

 COMPENSATION OF EXECUTIVE OFFICERS

 Report of the Management Development and Compensation Committee

 Compensation and Option Tables

 Stock Performance Information

 Pension Plans

-Certain Agreements With Executive Officers 4
+Certain Agreements With Executive Officers 35

-MANAGEMENT . =
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND

 MANAGEMENT

-SUMMARY OF PRINCIPAL PROVISIONS OF AIR PRODUCTS AND .0

-CHEMICALS, INC. 1997 LONG-TERM INCENTIVE PLAN 1

-AIR PRODUCTS AND CHEMICALS, INC. 1997 LONG-TERM INCENTIVE PLAN

-AIN FRODUCIS AND CHEMICALS, INC. 199/ BUNG-IERM INCENTIVE FLAN .
-4
+CERTAIN PROCEDURAL INFORMATION 39